AndyObtiva/bundler-download/README.md

 That said, you would not want to package extremely large files, like the OpenAI GPT-3 175 billion parameter models, in a RubyGem.

-Enter [bundler-download](https://rubygems.org/gems/bundler-download), a Bundler Plugin that enables downloading extra gem files after installing with with `bundle install` by declaring gem downloads in a [Downloadfile](#downloadfile)
+Enter [bundler-download](https://rubygems.org/gems/bundler-download), a Bundler Plugin that enables downloading extra gem files after installing with `bundle install` by declaring gem downloads in a [Downloadfile](#downloadfile)

 ## How It Works